git4example/genai-fsx-workshop-on-eks-auto/content/300_module3_replication/320_CreateCrossRegionReplicationForS3Buckets.md

 Open the [Amazon S3 console](https://s3.console.aws.amazon.com)

-2. Click on the S3 bucket that looks like below, which is created in your region (dont click on the one that has 2ndregion in its name )
+2. Click on the S3 bucket that looks like below, which is created in your region (DO NOT click on the S3 bucket name that has **2ndregion**)

 ![S3_console_1](/static/images/s3_console_1.png)